evrog/PunFields/README.md

 # PunFields
-This is a start of the project for annotating sentences that contain semantic ambiguity, i.e. where a word or phrase is intentionally used in two meanings.
+This is the start of the project for annotating sentences that contain semantic ambiguity, i.e. where a word or phrase is intentionally used in two meanings.
 The scientific side of it is described in:

 @InProceedings{mikhalkova-karyakin:2017:SemEval,